 Kessler Foundation and University of New Hampshire release nTIDE Report – Monthly Update

-In the Bureau of Labor Statistics (BLS) Jobs Report released Friday, August 4, the employment-to-population ratio for working-age people with disabilities increased from 28.1 percent in July 2016 to 29.7 percent in July 2017 (up 5.7 percent; 1.6 percentage points).
-For working-age people without disabilities, the employment-to-population ratio also increased from 73.3 percent in July 2016 to 74.1 percent in July 2017 (up 1.1 percent; 0.8 percentage points).
+In the released Friday, September 7, the employment-to-population ratio for working-age people with disabilities increased from 29.5 percent in August 2017 to 30.2 percent in August 2018 (up 2.4 percent or 0.7 percentage points).
+For working-age people without disabilities, the employment-to-population ratio also increased slightly from 73.6 percent in August 2017 to 73.8 percent in August 2018 (up 0.3 percent or 0.2 percentage points).
 The employment-to-population ratio, a key indicator, reflects the percentage of people who are working relative to the total population (the number of people working divided by the number of people in the total population multiplied by 100).

-The labor force participation rate for working-age people with disabilities increased from 32.0 percent in July 2016 to 33.1 percent in July 2017 (up 3.4 percent; 1.1 percentage points).
-For working-age people without disabilities, the labor force participation rate also increased from 77.1 percent in July 2016 to 77.6 percent in July 2017 (up 0.6 percent; 0.5 percentage points).
+In addition, the labor force participation rate for working-age people with disabilities increased from 32.5 percent in August 2017 to 33 percent in August 2018 (up 1.5 percent or 0.5 percentage points).
+For working-age people without disabilities, the labor force participation rate also decreased slightly from 77.0 percent in August 2017 to 76.7 percent in August 2018 (down 0.4 percent or 0.3 percentage points).
 The labor force participation rate is the percentage of the population that is working or actively looking for work.

-Join our nTIDE Lunch & Learn series today, August 4, at 12:00pm Eastern.
+Join our nTIDE Lunch & Learn series today, September 7, at 12:00 pm Eastern.
 This live broadcast, hosted via Zoom Webinar, offers attendees Q&A on the latest nTIDE findings, provides news and updates from the field, as well as invited panelists to discuss current disability-related findings and events.
-Stephanie Powers, Senior Director for Policy and Partnerships of the Council on Foundations, will join Drs.
-Houtenville and O’Neill, and Denise Rozell, policy strategist at AUCD, to discuss today’s findings.
-You can join live, or watch the recordings at: www.ResearchonDisability.org/nTIDE.

 NOTE: The statistics in the nTIDE are based on Bureau of Labor Statistics numbers, but are not identical.
 They are customized by UNH to combine the statistics for men and women of working age (16 to 64).
 NTIDE is funded, in part, by grants from the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) (9ORT5022 and 90RT5017) and Kessler Foundation.